-The Thomas University Library maintains cooperative agreements with GPALS (Georgia's Private Academic Libraries) and Southern Regional Technical College Library.
-Articles and books not available in the library may be acquired through the Interlibrary Loan service.
+The Thomas University Learning Commons maintains cooperative agreements with GPALS (Georgia's Private Academic Libraries) and Southern Regional Technical College Learning Commons.
+Articles and books not available in the Learning Commons may be acquired through the InterLearning Commons Loan service.